-Academic program, airport transfers, housing in residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (bbq, poool, etc.) , Umbra-sponsored cultural activities, transportation to/from dig site, daily refreshments (on-site), official transcript.
+The academic program, airport transfers, housing in a residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (bbq, pool, etc.), Umbra-sponsored cultural activities, transportation to/from the dig site, daily refreshments (on-site), official transcript.

 Program Fees do NOT Include: